Have a dispute with your car insurance provider? Here’s what you can do about it.

 The FOS was in favour of neither of the parties, so instead mediated between them to sort out a plan that worked for both.
 The insurer was ordered to cover the costs, as per the terms of the policy, and Mark was ordered to pay off the excess in affordable monthly instalments.

-What happens after I make a complaint to the FOS?
+What happens after I make a complaint to AFCA?

 In each stage, an agreement may be reached.
 If not, the dispute keeps progressing through the stages.

-- Registration: The FOS will get in touch with you and the insurer, requesting that both of you respond.
+- Registration: The AFCA will get in touch with you and the insurer, requesting that both of you respond.
 If you have tried internal dispute resolution, the insurer has 21 days to respond, if not, they have 45 days.
-During this period, the insurer may offer settlements, or they might otherwise look for ways to resolve the issue before the FOS steps in.
+During this period, the insurer may offer settlements, or they might otherwise look for ways to resolve the issue before the AFCA steps in.

 - Case management: The dispute will be allocated to a case manager.
 They will gather information on it and be in touch with both parties.
 The case manager will try to resolve the issue through negotiation, conciliation or by pointing out the relevant issues that might come into play if the dispute progresses to the decision stage.